 This page is part of the documentation for the PX4 Autopilot software, which also supports the RDDRONE-FMUK66.
 We will also use it to set up the HoverGames drone.
 There is no need at this point to read about anything other than the basic concepts.
 We will get to the other parts after you have build your drone.

 When you are sure nothing is missing from your drone kit, and you have become familiar with some of the basic concepts and principles, you are ready to assemble your drone!
 We have an assembly guide that explains how to put all the parts together.
-There are written instructions with pictures available that explain how to build the frame and how to solder and connect the electronics.
+There are written instructions with pictures available that explain how to build the frame and how to connect the electronics.
 Videos have been added as well.

 Make sure to properly configure your radio controller.
 The controller configuration should be changed to make it more reliable and safe.